yulz008/GOLD_ORB/README.md

    additional variables used to interact with the input and output of different classes and functions within the program.

 **Classes**

+   -  All includes files(mqh) are located here GOLD_ORB_v1/GOLD_ORB/Include
    - This section creates the object from a specific class.
 It is important to note that before we can create the object, we must first include the file where the class definition in located.
 The following are the classes that will be used on the EA.
 Some of these classes and functions are found on the book, and are reused on this EA to save time from developing. (denoted in *)

       - *CTrade - for excuting orders
       - *CTrailing - for trail stops
       - *CiMA - a class for time series indicator: Moving average